Coleman leads Ball State against Omaha after 29-point game - NewsBreak

 UConn associate coach Dailey OK after leaving on stretcher

-Buffalo Bulls (1-4) vs. George Mason Patriots (2-3) Charlotte Amalie, Virgin Islands; Monday, 1 p.m.
-EST. BOTTOM LINE: Buffalo visits the George Mason Patriots after Curtis Jones scored 22 points in Buffalo's 63-59 loss to the Howard Bison.
-The Patriots are 2-0 in home games.
-George Mason ranks sixth in...
+Buffalo Bulls (1-3) vs. Howard Bison (2-4) Charlotte Amalie, Virgin Islands; Saturday, 3:15 p.m.
+EST. BOTTOM LINE: Buffalo plays the Howard Bison after LaQuill Hardnett scored 26 points in Buffalo's 80-72 loss to the Drake Bulldogs.
+Howard finished 8-4 at home a season ago while going 16-13 overall.
+The Bison...

 No. 12 Indiana faces Miami (OH) after Jackson-Davis' 30-point game